 If you're measuring the neighborhoods in Philadelphia where crime is low and everyone wants to live, this is an accurate list.

 For more Pennsylvania reading, check out:

-- These Are The 10 Most Dangerous Cities In Pennsylvania
+- Richest Cities In Pennsylvania

-- These Are The 10 Worst Places To Live In Pennsylvania
+- Most Expensive Places To Live In Pennsylvania